JohnAlexCO/hextime/README.md

 ## Standalone Usage

-`hexclock` will open a graphical window that displays the current date and time.
+`clock` will open a graphical window that displays the current date and time.

-`hextime` will just print the current local time in the terminal.

-`hextime hh mm ss` will print the given regular time as hextime.

-`hextime yyyy mm dd hh mm ss [-l]` will print the given datetime as 13-month hextime. the `-l` flag tells hextime this is a leap-year.

 ## Import Usage
 If you'd like to use this inside of another program, just `#include "hextime.c"`.